 Step 3: Using Etcher on Linux.

-Now that we’re finished with the process of installation, all that’s left is to teach you how to use Etcher.
+Now that we’re finished with the installation process, all that’s left is to teach you how to use Etcher.

 Before we begin, we’d like to remind you that Etcher requires a portable drive.
-What this means is that you need to have a USB flash drive or SD Card with you.
-Creating a live USB can take some time so make sure that your power supply does not disconnect during the procedure to prevent corruption.
+This means that you need to have a USB flash drive or SD Card with you.
+Creating a live USB can take some time, so ensure your power supply does not disconnect during the procedure to prevent corruption.